-Properties classified under property, plant and equipment, intangible assets, right-of-use assets and investment properties are assessed for impairment based on the assessment of cash flows on individual cash-generating units when there is an indication that those assets have suffered an impairment loss.
+Property, plant and equipment, intangible assets with an indefinite useful life, right-of-use assets and investment properties are assessed for impairment based on the assessment of cash flows on individual cash-generating units when there is an indication that those assets have suffered an impairment loss.
 Goodwill is tested for impairment on an annual basis.

-Based on the assessment performed, no impairment loss was recorded or the year ended 31 December 2021 (2020: nil).
+Based on the assessment performed, no impairment loss was recorded or the year ended 31 December 2022 (2021: nil).